-Mystacidium capense is a dwarf epiphytic orchid that grows to 8 cm.
+Mystacidium capense is a dwarf epiphytic orchid that grows to 8 cm in height.
 Its roots are sometimes disproportionately long, pale grey in colour and covered in scattered white dots.

 The sheathed leaves are long, obovate to oblanceolate and bilobed, stiff and flat.
 The four to ten leaves become from 3 to 13 cm long and 1 cm to 1,5 cm wide, borne in one plane.